astsu777/bootstrap/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/GSquad934/bootstrap/master/bootstrap.sh)"
 ```

-It is possible to chose where the dotfiles will be located by changing the *$dfloc* variable at the top of the script.
+It is possible to chose where the dotfiles, scripts and several applications will be located by changing the *$dfloc*, *$scriptsloc* and the other location variables at the top of the script.

 The script will not install any software without asking first.
 All software can be refused in order to only install the dotfiles.
 For a list of software, see the text files in this repository.